Ernest N. Harmon

 Major General Ernest Nason Harmon (February 26, 1894 – November 13, 1979) was a senior officer of the United States Army.
 He served in both World War I and World War II, and is best known for his actions in reorganizing the 1st Armored Division after the debacle in February 1943 at the Battle of Kasserine Pass during the Tunisian campaign.
+From January 1945, through the end of World War II, Harmon commanded XXII Corps (United States).

 Early life

 Ernest Nason Harmon was born in Lowell, Massachusetts, the son of Ernest and Junietta (Spaulding) Harmon.
 He was orphaned at age ten, and was raised by relatives in the Newbury, Vermont village of West Newbury.
 He was educated in West Newbury and graduated from the Bradford Academy in 1912.
 He attended Norwich University for a year, and then, in 1913, received an appointment to the United States Military Academy (USMA) at West Point, New York.
 While there, he rode horses, played football and hockey, and was a member of the boxing team.

-Following his graduation on April 20, 1917, exactly two weeks after the American entry into World War I, he was commissioned as a second lieutenant in the Cavalry Branch of the United States Army.
-Among his fellow graduates at West Point were Matthew Ridgway, J. Lawton Collins, Mark W. Clark, William W. Eagles, Norman Cota, Robert W. Hasbrouck, Laurence B. Keiser, Charles H. Gerhardt, George H. Weems, William C. McMahon, Frederick Augustus Irving, Theodore Leslie Futch, John M. Devine, Raymond E. S. Williamson, Bryant Moore and William Kelly Harrison Jr. Like Harmon, all of these men would later become general officers, with Ridgway and Collins becoming U.S. Army Chief of Staff.
+Following his graduation on April 20, 1917, exactly two weeks after the American entry into World War I, he was commissioned as a second lieutenant in the Cavalry Branch of the United States Army, graduating 76 in a class of 139.
+Among his fellow graduates at West Point were Matthew Ridgway, J. Lawton Collins, Mark W. Clark, William W. Eagles, Norman Cota, Herbert C. Holdridge, Laurence B. Keiser, Charles H. Gerhardt, George H. Weems, William C. McMahon, Augustus M. Gurney, Arthur M. Harper, Frederick Augustus Irving, John T. Cole, John M. Devine, Raymond E. S. Williamson, and William Kelly Harrison Jr. Like Harmon, all of these men would later become general officers, with Ridgway and Collins becoming U.S. Army Chief of Staff.
 In August 1917 Harmon married M. Leona Tuxbury: they had two daughters, Barbara Roll and Jeanne Oliver, and three sons, Halsey, Robert and Ernest Jr.

 World War I

 Harmon was assigned to the 2nd Cavalry Regiment at Fort Ethan Allen, which was followed by duty at Fort Devens, Massachusetts, and Fort Sill, Oklahoma.

 In March 1918, Harmon went to France with F Troop, 2nd Cavalry.
-The 2nd Cavalry was the only Cavalry unit to go overseas during World War I, and B, D, F, and H Troops became the last horse-mounted U.S. Cavalry units to ever engage an enemy in combat.
+B, D, F, and H Troops of the 2nd Cavalry became the last horse-mounted U.S. Cavalry units to ever engage an enemy in combat.
 Harmon served in the Baccarat Sector, at Camp du Valdahon, the St. Mihiel Offensive, and the Meuse-Argonne Offensive.
 He served in France and Belgium after the war, and returned to the U.S. in June 1919 to become a student at the Fort Riley, Kansas Cavalry School.